 Other health conditions may also cause prostate specific antigen (PSA) levels to increase.
 In some cases, an elevated PSA is temporary and not a sign of a health problem.

 Health conditions, lifestyle factors, and testing inconsistencies can all contribute to high PSA test results.
 A doctor can explain these factors to individuals.

 They will also decide whether delaying testing or planning additional tests might help them determine the cause of high PSA test results.

 In this article, we look at seven noncancerous causes of high PSA levels, plus other symptoms that may indicate prostate cancer.

-Non-cancerous causes of high PSA level
+Noncancerous causes of a high PSA level

-A person's PSA levels tend to increase slowly with age.
-Men over 50 years should talk to their doctor about their risk of developing prostate cancer and the benefits and risks of PSA screening.
+People who are more than 50 years of age should talk to their doctor about their risk of developing prostate cancer and the benefits and risks of PSA screening for them.

 3. Benign prostatic hyperplasia

 Benign prostatic hyperplasia (BPH) is an enlarged prostate that can raise PSA levels.
 BPH is a common condition in older men.